Intensive Care Nursing

-This program offers registered nurses the chance to further develop the skills and attributes needed to provide complex care to critically ill patients and their families.
-It is designed for nurses who already have some experience of the intensive care environment.
+These programs offer registered nurses the chance to further develop the skills and attributes needed to provide complex care to critically ill patients and their families.
+They are designed for nurses who already have some experience of the intensive care environment.

 What impact can I have as an intensive care nurse?